Constellation-Labs/documentation-hub/validate/manual/getting-started-manual.md

 ## Before you begin:

 :::danger MANUAL INSTALLATION ONLY
-If you have decided on using **`nodectl`** (excellent choice) to create your Node please do **not** continue with this section of instructions.
+If you have decided on using **`nodectl`** (excellent choice) to create your node please do **not** continue with this section of instructions.
 :::

 nodectl users do **NOT** need to follow any instructions in this section because `nodectl` does all of this for you.

 ## Manual Process (only)

-- Setup your non-root user to run your Node
+- Setup your non-root user to run your node
-- Install necessary dependencies to run your Node's software packages
+- Install necessary dependencies to run your node's software packages
     - To allow Tessellation to run
     - To allow you to administer your VPS
 - Install Tessellation
 - Setup your P12 file
-- Setup your Node's services
+- Setup your node's services
 - Join the Hypergraph